 If someone talks about acid reflux, we immediately think about indigestion and heartburn; we miss its many complexities.
 If you are among those people who suffer from acid reflux, you have turned to the right page.
-In some cases, acid reflux can be controlled by changing lifestyle habits while some require stomach acid treatments.
+In some cases, acid reflux can be controlled by changing lifestyle habits, while others require medicines for treating acid reflux.

 Information about Acid reflux

-Studies have suggested that over 60 millions of people in the USA experience acid reflux at least once a month.
-Acid reflux symptoms are more common in elderly and women during pregnancy.
-An individual develops acid reflux when his/her poor functioning esophageal sphincter allows stomach acid to back up into the esophagus and airways.
+Studies have suggested that over 60 million people in the USA experience acid reflux at least once a month.
+Acid reflux symptoms are more common in the elderly and women during pregnancy.
+An individual develops acid reflux when his/her poorly functioning esophageal sphincter allows stomach acid to back up into the esophagus and the airways.
 It is often called acid indigestion and heartburn.
-The condition often caused by weakening or malfunction of the lower esophageal sphincter, which is the tiny valve that separates the esophagus from the stomach.
+The condition is often caused by weakening or malfunction of the lower esophageal sphincter, the tiny valve that separates the oesophagus from the stomach.

 Also Read: Signs of Potassium Deficiency